Tommy Burns (diver): Death

-Burns was buried in West Derby Cemetery, Liverpool on 10 July, his body being carried by members of Tom Woods' minstrel troupe from the Pier Head.
-Rhyl Pier provided the coffin made of oak and brass-mounted, as Burns' wife was penniless.
+Burns was buried in West Derby Cemetery, Liverpool on 10 July, his body being carried by members of Tom Woods's minstrel troupe from the Pier Head.
+Rhyl Pier provided the coffin made of oak and brass-mounted, as Burns's wife was penniless.
 The coffin was made by Mr H. T. Roberts who also took charge of the funeral arrangements.
 Tommy was buried in the Catholic part of the cemetery and his coffin bore the inscription: "Thomas Burns, died July 6th, aged thirty years, R.I.P."
 A fund-raiser was held for his widow by another professional diver, Ted Heaton, who dived from the same platform on Rhyl Pier that Burns had used on his last dive and raised £3 and 10 shillings for the Burns family.
 A verdict of accidental death was reached at the inquest.